 When the overall seniority of the supervisory employee being laid off is greater the overall seniority of employees in the commissioned officers unit.

-ARTICLE 11 HOURS OF WORK AND OVERTIME
+ARTICLE 11 – HOURS OF WORK AND OVERTIME

 11.1 Standard Workday/Regular Work Schedule.
 The standard workday/schedule for full-time bargaining unit employees shall consist of ten (10) hours of work over four (4) days, or eight (8) hours of work over five (5) days within a seven (7) day period.
-Employees shall have no less than two consecutive days off as part of the employee’s regular schedule with the exception of shift change periods or changes with mutual consent.
+Employees shall have no less than two consecutive days off as part of the employee’s regular schedule with the exception of shift change periods, yearly in-service training period, or changes with mutual consent.

 A. The standard workweek shall begin at 12:00 am on Sunday and end at -11:59 pm the following Saturday.

+B. The Employer shall make a good faith effort to post work schedules at least six months in advance but shall be required to post schedules a minimum of three months in advance.

 11.2